 Instructions

-- In a large bowl, add room temperature butter and cream cheese and beat until creamy, about 1 minute.
+- In a large bowl, add room temperature cream cheese and butter and beat with a hand mixer (or stand mixer) until creamy, about 1 minute.

 - Add confectioner's sugar, half at a time, and slowly mix until ingredients are fully combined.
 Then, whip at high speed for 2-3 minutes, or until light and fluffy.

-- Add vanilla extract, lemon juice, and lemon zest, then whip until fluffy, another 1 to 2 minutes.
+- Add lemon zest, lemon juice, vanilla extract, and salt, then whip until fluffy, another 1 to 2 minutes.

 - Pipe onto cooled cupcakes or spread onto cooled cake and serve.